TvattBj0rn/oisol/README.md

 # OISOL

-Companion bot for the FCF foxhole regiment !
+Foxhole organisation tool

 ## Modules

-- **Registre**: This module allows us to keep track of the enlisted players in the regiment, allowing us to see for how long a player has been in the regiment.
 - **Stockpile**: This module a stockpile viewer tool.
 It allows people to add and view stockpiles on an embedded list.
+- **Register**: This module allows us to keep track of the enlisted players in the regiment, allowing us to see for how long a player has been in the regiment.
 - **Todolist**: This module allows the creation of a todolist and to update it, on different priorities.

 ## Tech